-Just as in the AdWords auction, your Max CPC bid isn't necessarily how much you'll pay per click.
-The price that you pay – Actual CPC – depends on the outcome of the auction, and it’s often less than your Max.
-CPC bid.
+Just like in the Google Ads auction, your Max CPC bid isn't necessarily how much you'll pay per click.
+The price you pay -- Actual CPC -- depends on the outcome of the auction, and it’s often less than your Max CPC bid.
 You pay what's required to rank higher than the ad position immediately below yours or to clear the auction floor, if any.

-This is how the Display Network ad auction differs from the AdWords auction:
+This is how the Display Network ad auction differs from the Google Ads auction:

-- You'll pay the price that you'd have for the next best ad position for the rest of the clicks.
+- You'll pay the price you would have for the next best ad position for the rest of the clicks.

 - You may pay an additional service fee for ads that use audience targeting.
 In such cases, your maximum bid is reduced before the auction and the fee is added to the closing auction price.